-Branches of foreign corporations located in Canada may be subject to "branch tax" under Part XIV of the Act.
-Subject to applicable treaty provisions, Canadian branches of foreign corporations are taxed at a rate of 25% on their after-tax earnings that are not reinvested in Canada.
+Foreign corporations are subject to Canadian corporate income taxes on the income derived from their branches located in Canada.
+In addition, they may be subject to "branch tax" under Part XIV of the Act.
+Subject to applicable treaty provisions, foreign corporations are taxed at a rate of 25% on their after-tax earnings from Canadian branches that are not re-invested in Canada.
 Earnings that are not repatriated to the branch's home base are considered to have been reinvested in Canada.